MortenWillendrup/MortenWIllendrup.github.io/_posts/2024-03-22-asset_swap_definition.md

     {% include figure.html path="assets/img/Asset_Swap_4.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}
 </div>

-In the “mezzanine” case where the bond’s coupon is exactly equal to the swap rate (R) the bank must not add anything since the structure is exactly equal to the plain-vanilla case.
+In the “mezzanine” case where the bond’s coupon is exactly equal to the swap rate ($$R$$) the bank must not add anything since the structure is exactly equal to the plain-vanilla case.

 ##### Coupon lower than the current swap rate

-In the case in which the bond has a very small coupon, below the swap rate ( c < R) the bank should charge a negative asset swap spread to the investor, meaning decrease the Euribor rate which pays to the client.
+In the case in which the bond has a very small coupon, below the swap rate ($$c < R$$) the bank should charge a negative asset swap spread to the investor, meaning decrease the Euribor rate which pays to the client.
 Notice however that this is mostly an academic situation since bond’s coupons are floored at zero, even in a negative rates environment

 <div class="col-sm mt-3 mt-md-0">
     {% include figure.html path="assets/img/Asset_Swap_5.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}
 </div>

-he main takeaway from this paragraph should be that the asset swap spread is a flexible amount which depends on the bond the investor wants to swap and that its first driver is the difference between the coupon rate (c) of the bond and the prevalent swap rate (R).
+he main takeaway from this paragraph should be that the asset swap spread is a flexible amount which depends on the bond the investor wants to swap and that its first driver is the difference between the coupon rate ($$c$$) of the bond and the prevalent swap rate ($$R$$).

 Is that all?
 Unfortunately no, there is another component which influence the asset swap spread, but for the moment we can write